LuckyYam/AnimeQuiz/README.md

 **AnimeQuiz** is a simple module to generate Anime Quiz with options for answer.

-It has over 100 quizzes (Some will be added soon)
+It has over 100 quizzes

 </div>